 Cisco Routers

-- Cisco supports several types of NAT: Static NAT, Dynamic NAT, and PAT (Port Address Translation), which is similar to masquerade.
+- Cisco supports several types of NAT: Static NAT, Dynamic NAT, and PAT (Port Address Translation), which is similar to masquerading.

 - Configured via CLI using commands like